parneetsingh022/pypipe/docs/overview.rst

 Overview
 ========

-PyPipe treats a workflow as a small graph of :class:`~pypipe.models.Job` objects and keeps them inside a :class:`~pypipe.models.Pipeline`.
+pygha treats a workflow as a small graph of :class:`~pygha.models.Job` objects and keeps them inside a :class:`~pygha.models.Pipeline`.
 Each job owns an ordered list of steps and optional dependencies on the other jobs.
-The registry in :mod:`pypipe.registry` stores every pipeline by name so the CLI and transpilers can look them up later.
+The registry in :mod:`pygha.registry` stores every pipeline by name so the CLI and transpilers can look them up later.

 Minimal pipeline
 ----------------

 The default pipeline is called ``ci``.
-The :func:`pypipe.registry.default_pipeline` helper returns it and accepts keyword arguments that map directly to :class:`pypipe.trigger_event.PipelineSettings`.
+The :func:`pygha.registry.default_pipeline` helper returns it and accepts keyword arguments that map directly to :class:`pygha.trigger_event.PipelineSettings`.
 A practical pipeline usually consists of at least one ``@job`` function:

 .. code-block:: python

-   from pypipe.decorators import job from pypipe.steps import shell, checkout
+   from pygha.decorators import job from pygha.steps import shell, checkout

    @job()
    def build():